openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 ### Non-Goals

 - Automatically removing Multus from the cluster upon RPM uninstall
+- Support Multus for multi-node deployments of MicroShift

 ## Proposal

 Deliver Multus for MicroShift as an optional RPM containing required manifests that will be applied during MicroShift's start.
-There should be little to none changes to MicroShift itself as we want Multus CNI for MicroShift to fit optional components pattern.
+There should be little to no changes to MicroShift itself as we want Multus CNI for MicroShift to fit optional components pattern.

+Manifests for deploying Multus on MicroShift will be based on existing manifests for OpenShift, but they will differ because OpenShift uses thick architecture Multus whereas MicroShift will use thin architecture Multus.

+How should cleanup of the Multus artifacts look like is an open question (see Open Questions section).

 ### Workflow Description